 An inquiry was sought into the circumstances of death of District Judge, Brijgopal Harikishan Loya.
 The petitions were essentially based on articles published in Caravan on November 20/21, 2017.
 The issue was whether the death of Judge Loya was due to natural causes or there are circumstances which raise a reasonable suspicion about an unnatural death.

-Senior Advocate Dushyant Dave and Prashant Bhushan, none of whom I have respect for and have little proof against, fought hard against Don Salve and [obviously] did not win.
+Senior Advocate Dushyant Dave and Prashant Bhushan fought hard against Don Salve and [obviously] did not win.
 Four Judges were called into question by Mr. Dave.
-Repeatedly, the Court was informed there is no personal agenda.
+Repeatedly, Court was informed there is no personal agenda.

 Hon’ble Justice Dr. D.Y.
 Chandrachud was fantastic as he usually is.
 I quote [for forever belief] the words:

 “The petition is a veiled attempt to launch a frontal attack on the independence of judiciary and to dilute the credibility of judicial institutions.
 There is absolutely no merit.
-There is no ground for the Court to hold that there was a reasonable suspicion about the cause or circumstances of death which would merit a further inquiry.
+There is no ground for Court to hold, there was a reasonable suspicion about the cause or circumstances of death which would merit a further inquiry.
 The conduct… as we have indicated, is lacking in bona fides and reveals a misuse of judicial process.
 Dismissed.”

 – Hon’ble Justice Dr. D.Y.
 Chandrachud, Bandhuraj Sambhaji Lone v.
 Union of India, [Writ Petition (Civil) No. 20 of 2018].